krushaw/license-plate-detector/README.md

 Demo

-Check out the video showcasing the system in action: [(https://youtu.be/PlkBWTf0Zm8)]
+Check out the video showcasing the system in action: [https://youtu.be/PlkBWTf0Zm8] (please open in new tab to view the video)

 Key Features: